 Our budgets do not explicitly allow for continuation of fundamental measurements made by the aging elements of the HSO.
-By cooperating with other agencies and by developing low cost flight opportunities (e.g. small-sats, cube-sats and the ISS), it is likely that critical observational input to the HSO can be maintained during these difficult financial times.
+By cooperating with other agencies and by developing low cost flight opportunities (e.g. small-sats, CubeSats and the ISS), it is likely that critical observational input to the HSO can be maintained during these difficult financial times.

 The Evolving Heliophysics System Observatory